• Skip to primary navigation

 A delicious slow cooker apple crumble recipe made with tart Bramley apples and a sweet oat crumble topping.

-An easy one-pot slow cooker dessert recipe that can be prepped ahead of time and left to cook away in your crockpot!
-Serve with custard, clotted cream, or honeycomb ice cream!
+It's an easy one-pot slow cooker dessert recipe that can be prepped ahead of time and left to cook away!
+Best served with custard, clotted cream, or honeycomb ice cream!

 A bowl of slow cooker apple crumble with custard.

 👩🍳 Love crumble?
-Try my oven-baked blackberry crumble next!
+Try my air fryer apple crumble or sticky toffee apple crumble next!

 Jump to: